MikeData/WDA_meta_as_dcat/README.md

 ## temporal
 If needed we could possibly derive this from querying the "time" dimension via the API.
-It's not included anyone as it's own meta-style item though.
+It's not included anywhere as it's own meta-style item though.

 ## spatial
 this is recommended as expressed in terms of co-ordinates but we tend to use pre-determined hierachies